 Is it any good?

-Long before Pixar and computer animation entered the picture, THE RELUCTANT DRAGON showed how animated features were made, back in 1941.
-The result is a charming evocation of a long-gone time, which, in spite of some of its general datedness, should prove fascinating to families and potentially inspiring to kids interested in learning the art of animation.
+Long before Pixar and computer animation entered the picture, this charming evocation of a long-gone time showed how animated features were made, back in 1941.
+In spite of some of its general datedness, the film should prove fascinating to families and potentially inspiring to kids interested in learning the art of animation.